-According to a New York Times-Siena College survey released Monday, former President Trump leads Vice President Biden by one point in a potential electoral rematch.
+According to a New York Times-Siena College survey released Monday, former President Trump leads President Biden by one point in a potential electoral rematch.

 When the likely voters were asked who they would support if the 2024 presidential election were conducted today, Trump leads Biden 45 to 44 percent.